 English, PDF, 357kb

-International investment is one of the main drivers of globalisation so sound policies towards investment are vital for world prosperity and stability, for maximising the benefits of the integration of emerging major non-OECD players into the global economy and for the development of poor countries.
+International investment is one of the main drivers of globalisation so sound policies towards investment are vital for world prosperity and stability.
+The OECD works with regions and economies around the world to help improve the investment climate.

 Integrity Week is an annual event organised by the OECD and its CleanGovBiz Initiative to actively support governments and organisations in their efforts to strengthen integrity, build trust, and fight corruption.

 Today the discourse on “conflict minerals” has changed.
 It’s not just about conflict-free, it's about promoting responsible sourcing of minerals from conflict areas, despite the challenges.
 This blog discusses the urgent need to create responsible supply chains of artisanal gold, and support the livelihoods of miners in the informal gold industry, and how OECD guidance can help companies do this.